-Read on for my 10 Best Restaurants in Downtown Palm Springs
+Read on for my list of the 10 Best Restaurants in Downtown Palm Springs

 Mr. Lyons Steakhouse

-1940’s Cary Grant Guesthouse turned restaurant, Copley’s is a great place to unwind and take in that Palm Springs energy.
-It is one of the top rated restaurants in the desert by the New York Times, with a killer food/atmosphere combo.
-This courtyard is what #pinterestgoals are made of.
+Cary Grant’s 1940s guesthouse turned restaurant, Copley’s is a great place to unwind and take in that quintessential Palm Springs energy.
+It was named one of the top-rated restaurants in the desert by the New York Times, with a killer food/atmosphere combo.
 Set with the desert mountains in the background, Copley’s is great for a romantic date after a day of exploring.
-Save room for dessert and stick around for some after dinner drinks by the outdoor firepits.
+Save room for dessert and stick around for some after-dinner drinks by the outdoor firepits.

 Inspired by her life-changing trip to the South of France, owner Liz Ostoich created a restaurant that embodies the culture, atmosphere and taste of that special corner of the world.
 Omelets, crepes, fresh salads and a gorgeous cottage style decor.
 Adopt a rosé all day mentality and let brunch spill into the late afternoon.
 FYI – if going for dinner, its a Prix Fixe menu, with menu items changing all the time.
 A perfect reason to keep coming back with every visit!

 Rooster and the Pig continues to top “Best Restaurants in Downtown Palm Springs” lists and has even been featured in Travel and Leisure’s Palm Springs Travel Guide and Vogue’s Best Places to Eat.
 Not bad for a small restaurant tucked in an unassuming strip mall!
 Go for the spring rolls, stay for the pho.